Apple’s iOS 12.2 update fixes a bunch of problem, but it’s also causing problems for iPhone, iPad, and iPod touch owners

-If you run into trouble while running iOS 12.1.4 you can try downgrading.
+If you run into trouble while running iOS 12.2 you’re on your own.

-Apple’s signing on iOS 12.1.3 which means you can take advantage of a loophole and drop your device back down to a previous version of iOS 12 in an effort to improve performance.
+Apple is no longer signing on iOS 12.1.4 which means you can no longer take advantage of a loophole and drop your device back down to a previous version in an effort to improve performance.

 For more about how the downgrade process works, take a look at our detailed walkthrough.

 If you’re struggling on iOS 12.2, help is on the way.

 We don’t have an official iOS 12.3 release date but Apple’s planning a software update in May with upgrades to the Apple TV app (the iOS 12.3 beta has these features on board) so there’s a good chance iOS 12.3 lands sometime ahead of WWDC 2019 in June.